Cold-Hardy Native Fruit Tree | Unique Tropical Flavor | Grown from Seed for Genetic Diversity

 Because these trees are grown from seed, we recommend planting at least two genetically distinct pawpaw trees for successful cross-pollination and fruiting.
 Perfect for gardeners seeking to grow something rare, delicious, and truly native.

-Email us for a quote at: Madison@flowingwelltreefarm.com
+Need delivery?
+Email us for a quote at Madison@flowingwelltreefarm.com